Airalo Review 2025: The Best eSIM for International Travel

 The main disadvantage to Airalo is that most of their eSIMs only support data, not phone calls or text messaging.

-They also don’t come with a phone number.
+The eSIMS (other than the Discover+ eSIM) also don’t come with a phone number.
 However, you can use the data from an Airalo eSIM to use apps like WhatsApp or Facebook Messenger for calling and texting.

 If you don’t already have accounts on those apps, make sure to set them up BEFORE you leave your home country.